Six operations for D-cap-modules on rigid analytic spaces: Complete bornological modules over Fr echet--Stein algebras

 is a strictly completely continuous morphism of $A$-modules, as $f$ can be approximated by

-Both the notion of an scc morphism and the example above were already discussed in detail in \cite{Kiehl}.\\ We also note that the finite direct sum of scc morphisms is scc, and if $f: M\to N$ is scc, then so is $gf$ for any continuous $A$-module morphism $N\to P$.
+Both the notion of an scc morphism and the example above were already discussed in detail in \cite{Kiehl}.

+We also note that the finite direct sum of scc morphisms is scc, and if $f: M\to N$ is scc, then so is $gf$ for any continuous $A$-module morphism $g: N\to P$.

 \begin{defn} Let $M$ be a Fr\'echet $A$-module.
-We say $M$ is \textbf{$A$-nuclear} (or nuclear over $A$) if there exists an isomorphism of Fr\'echet modules $M\cong \varprojlim M_n$, where for each $n$ the following is satisfied: \begin{enumerate}[(i)] \item $M_n$ is a contracting Banach $A$-module, and the image of $M$ in $M_n$ is dense, \item there exists a contracting Banach $A$-module $F_n$ and a strict surjection
+We say that $M$ is \textbf{$A$-nuclear} (or nuclear over $A$, or nuclear relative to $(A, \A)$) if there exists an isomorphism of Fr\'echet modules $M\cong \varprojlim M_n$, where for each $n$ the following is satisfied: \begin{enumerate}[(i)] \item $M_n$ is a contracting Banach $A$-module, and the image of $M$ in $M_n$ is dense, \item there exists a contracting Banach $A$-module $F_n$ and a strict surjection

 such that the composition $F_n\to M_n\to M_{n-1}$ is strictly completely continuous over $A$. \end{enumerate} \end{defn}